Stochastic dissipative systems in Banach spaces driven by L\'evy noise: The semilinear stochastic problem

 \begin{rmk} Similarly to \cite[Hypotheses 7.3]{Dap-Zab2014}, we have not assumed that ${\rm Dom}(A_E)$ is dense in $E$.
 In the case where $A$ is a realization of the Laplacian operator, this fact allows us to consider the case $E = C(\overline{\mathcal{O}})$; indeed, not every choice of boundary conditions leads to a realization of the Laplacian with dense domain in $E$. \end{rmk}

-\begin{rmk} We emphasize that the auxiliary result used to study \eqref{eqFO} holds under more general assumptions than those in \ref{Hyp}, see Proposition \ref{proyos}.
-In particular, it allows for operators \( A \) that are not necessarily self-adjoint.
-This enables us to consider cases where \( A \) is the realization of a more general second-order differential operator; see, for instance, \cite[Section 6.1]{Cer2001}. \end{rmk}
+\begin{rmk} We emphasize that the auxiliary result used to study \eqref{eqFO} holds under more general assumptions than those in Hypothesis \ref{Hyp}, see Proposition \ref{proyos}.
+In particular, it could allow to consider operators \( A \) that are not necessarily self-adjoint.
+This would enable us to consider cases where \( A \) is the realization of a more general second-order differential operator; see, for instance, \cite[Section 6.1]{Cer2001}. \end{rmk}